First Published on February 12, 2016

 Wayanad for me has been like Goa, where I have managed to spend some quality time with Ash – be it trekking down to the gorgeous waterfalls or having fun under it.
 There has always been something to do and something to discover together.
 The little chill in the air adds to the warmth in a relationship alright. 😉 Closer to where I stay, I have managed to return here plenty of times, each time being more amazing than the previous.

-- Yet another place that Ash and me have promised to go back to.
+- Yet another of the romantic destinations that Ash and I have promised to go back to.
 There is something about the beaches, about the fields and the country itself that gets you together and leaves you with a really awesome feeling.
 The one place that I loved was Tanah Lot – with its sunset over the temple and the sea waves lashing against it.
 They say that the entire temple is surrounded by water during high tides, making the entire Sunset experience mesmerizing and romantic.
 We were not that lucky to witness it in its full glory but despite that, the entire experience was unforgettable.

 That makes my list of 10 most romantic destinations from my travels complete.
 Which of these places have you been to?
 And have they always felt so special?
 Or were there some other ones that were special for you?
 Comment in and let me know.